Skip to Content

 Everything is walkable in Waikiki, from Duke’s for a Hawaiian breakfast or hula pie to Hawaiian souvenir shopping.

+Don’t miss the Honolulu Cookie Company.
 They make fun pineapple-shaped tins filled with a variety of their macadamia nut, white chocolate and other tasty shortbread confections – the perfect gift for your house sitter or BFF.

 But there’s so much more to Oahu than just Waikiki.

-Visit the museum and memorials at Pearl Harbor.
-Spend a day too on Oahu’s famous North Shore and soak up the surf culture.
-(Try some great shaved ice!)
+Also spend a day on Oahu’s famous North Shore and soak up the surf culture.
+Try some great shaved ice there too!

 For a real treat, book a luau at the Polynesian Cultural Center.
 Each of the six villages there introduces you to the culture of Tonga, Tahiti, Samoa, Aotearoa, Fiji and Hawaii.

-Lanai – the Pineapple Island:
+Lanai – the Pineapple Island

 Father and son enjoy the view of Lanai's red rocky coastline